samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 \*Self-Destruct Button may be set to automatically activate upon death

 ## **Vat Grown Ninja Assassin**

+> More than just killers, Vat Grown Ninja Assassins are masters of secret combat techniques focused on light and exotic weapons, tactics designed to single out and slay a single foe in a sudden confrontation.

 - HP : d6 + CON
 - Attack Damage : 1d6 + **level** (all bladed weapons and bows)